zapatos24/senator_nlp_vote_prediction/README.md

 ## Creating artifacts for the web application

-I then run the entire dataframe through the model, and append the predictions from the model onto the main dataframe, for faster retrieval of information in the web app, and save that df as an artifact.
+I then run the entire dataframe through the model and append the predictions from the model onto the main dataframe for faster retrieval of information in the web app.
+I save that dataframe as an artifact.
 I also save the features, scalar, and model as .sav files, which will eventually be hosted on AWS for retrieval when creating a sagemaker docker container for predictions.

 ## Building a web app front end (and containerizing)